 The Ontario Association of Chiefs of Police and the AGCO introduced a province-wide Last Drink Program (“LDP”) and Police Reports Program in August of 2012.
 With these programs, the AGCO has taken important steps to promote responsible sale and service and respond to licensed establishments contributing to cases of impaired driving.

 The LDP provides an opportunity for the AGCO and police services to share information and educate owners of licenced establishments on the dangers of drinking and driving.
 The information is also used to inform the AGCO’s inspection and compliance activities.

 Under this program, people charged with certain alcohol-related driving offences are asked the name of the licensed establishment where they had their last drink.
 If the information is provided by the driver, participating police services will document it and forward it to the regulator.
-An AGCO Compliance Official will visit the licensee to discuss their obligations under the Liquor Licence Act and reiterate the importance and responsibility of complying with laws related to public safety concerns such as over-service, serving minors, and hours of operation.
+An AGCO Inspector will visit the licensee to discuss their obligations under the Liquor Licence and Control Act, 2019 and reiterate the importance and responsibility of complying with laws related to public safety concerns such as over-service, serving minors, and hours of operation.